 Of course, you can combine Munchkin Pathfinder with any Munchkin set you want!
-Use the combining rules from Munchkin 7 - Cheat With Both Hands as a guide.
-(You can always download the most up-to-date version of those rules, and all others, at worldofmunchkin.com/rules.)
+Use the combining rules from Munchkin 7 -Cheat With Both Hands as a guide.
+(You can always download the most upto-date version of those rules at munchkin.sjgames.com/rules.)